Jacob Peter Mynster: Career

 He began his first position as a priest in 1802 in Spjellerup, a small parish south of Copenhagen.
 While there, he was confronted by contradictions between his faith and the dogma of the church he was preaching in.
 Following a religious breakthrough in 1803, Mynster became outspoken about his own beliefs.
 His writings and the publications of his sermons from this period gained him attention, and he received a position back in Copenhagen as a chaplain at the Church of Our Lady.

 While in Copenhagen, he was a lecturer in psychology at Pastoralseminarium, a theological seminary, of which he became co-director in 1812.
 In 1814 he elaborated the basis for the version of Luther's Small Catechism which was authorized for use in Danish schools.
 In 1815, Mynster married Fanny Münter, the daughter of Friedrich Münter, a former Bishop of Zealand.
 Through her father, he was given status and station.
 In particular, he became a member of the commission tasked with revision of the New Testament and he became a member of the University of Copenhagen.
 In 1819, Mynster became a member of the Royal Danish Academy of Sciences and Letters.

+J. W. Gertner: Dr. Theol.
+Jakob Peter Mynster.

 In 1826, Mynster was appointed the court chaplain at Christiansborg Palace where he served as confessor to King Frederick VI.
 In 1828, he was appointed a commander of the Order of the Dannebrog.
 He became a member of the Royal Mission College in 1834, and was director of the college's orphanage.
 As an elected member of the royal Stænderforsamlingerne he met in Roskilde in 1835, 1838, 1840, 1842, 1844, and 1848.
 He later received the Grand Cross in 1836, and was awarded the rank of 1st class of the order in 1847.
+He was also made a member of the Danish Constituent Assembly by royal appointment.

 Mynster was appointed Bishop of Zealand on 9 September 1834.
 This followed the death of his father-in-law, Bishop Friedrich Münter, and his successor Peter Erasmus Müller.
 Mynster remained in office until his death in 1854.
 He was succeeded as Bishop of Zealand by Hans Lassen Martensen.